 Franchises can be a great foothold into the business world, especially in these tough economic times.
+A good franchise opportunity will give you the key ingredients for a business.
 The power behind such an idea is that a locally-run business, with the support and recognised branding of a wider company network, will help the fledgling enterprise to succeed when others may not.

 It is a business model which is increasingly appealing to women: 39% of new franchisees in 2010 were female, compared with only 21% in 2003.

 What’s more, franchisors are calling out for more women to be involved in the industry.
 The European Commission Social Fund is helping to fund the British Franchise Association (BFA), with the expressed purpose of promoting franchising to groups that are currently under-represented in the market.
 Women are being seen as a key audience by the BFA.

 Franchisors look for work experience, especially in marketing and sales.
 But self-motivation and a willingness to work hard will often trump the need for qualifications and direct work experience in the parent company’s eyes.

 Also, while hard work will be essential for a successful franchise, that doesn’t mean that you will be tied down at the office or store all day.
 Many franchises, in fact, offer the opportunity for women to supplement their family income while maintaining flexible working hours.
 It is not necessarily a choice of one or the other.